M.S. in Regulatory Science

 ETLS 737 International Regulatory Affairs for Medical Devices

-Select elective courses [6 credits] from the Regulatory Science curriculum or any other UST graduate course list (provided you have the prerequisites met and your faculty advisor has given approval).
+Select elective courses [6 credits] from the Regulatory Science curriculum or any other St. Thomas graduate course list (provided you have the prerequisites met and your faculty advisor has given approval).

 Preferred Regulatory Science electives: